GLG410/598--Computers in Earth and Space Exploration

 taking this course.
 We will occasionally post point totals so you can see

 how you are doing.
 The way to get a good grade in this course is consistent

 productivity.
 Don't miss any assignments, and keep up with the lectures,

 the labs, and the reading.
-If you have questions or difficulties, see me
+If you have questions or difficulties, come talk to us.